CeliaBenquet/public/exercises/design-patterns-recap/QUIZ.md

 }
 ```

-- [ ] Iterating over a list of 10,000 elements takes twice as much time as iterating over a list of 5,000 elements
+- [y] Iterating over a list of 10,000 elements takes twice as much time as iterating over a list of 5,000 elements
-- [ ] Iterating over a list of 10,000 elements takes four times as much time as iterating over a list of 5,000 elements
+- [n] Iterating over a list of 10,000 elements takes four times as much time as iterating over a list of 5,000 elements
-- [ ] Determining if the iterator reached the end of the list takes a fixed amount of time on each iteration in the `next()` method
+- [y] Determining if the iterator reached the end of the list takes a fixed amount of time on each iteration in the `next()` method
-- [ ] Accessing the item at the current position of the iterator takes a fixed amount of time
+- [y] Accessing the item at the current position of the iterator takes a fixed amount of time